One of the first things a user notices about your website is how long it takes to load. The faster it is, the happier they are.

 The final result of the test is distributed into three metrics: the total size of the page, page load time, and the total number of HTTP requests.
 A comparison is also shown between your own metrics and the average scores from all the websites tested using GTMetrix.
 With an ad-hoc test, you cannot specify the browser, connection setting, or test location.

 Image optimization plays a significant role in ranking, and this is why videos and images must be optimized to rank your website higher.
 The number of HTTP requests affects your score on GTMetrix as well.
-The Waterfall tab available using the “Inspect” tool can be used to analyze how much time was spent on each request when the page was loaded.
+The Waterfall tab, which uses the “Inspect” tool, can be used to analyze how much time was spent on each request when the page was loaded.

 After creating an account on GTMetrix, you will have access to videos and graphs, and you can also perform multiple tests on your website.